OCA/server-auth/auth_signup_verify_email/README.rst

 This module extends the functionality of public sign up to force users to provide a valid email address.
+When sign up the module send an invitation email ("reset password" mail template) to the new user with a unique access link which allows the new user to create the password.

-To achieve this, users are not required to provide a password at sign
-up: they are asked for only at first login attempt.
+To achieve this, users are not required to provide a password at sign up (the module hides the fields "password" and "confirm password"): they are asked for only at first login attempt.
+The password would be set for the very first time when user clicks on the unique access link recieved by email.

 **Table of contents**